True Lies: Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 57 reviews, and an average score of 6.60/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 135 reviews.
 The website's critical consensus reads, "If it doesn't reach the heights of director James Cameron's and star Arnold Schwarzenegger's previous collaborations, True Lies still packs enough action and humor into its sometimes absurd plot to entertain".
 On Metacritic, the film has a weighted average score of 63 out of 100 based on reviews from 17 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, writing, "It's stuff like that we go to Arnold Schwarzenegger movies for, and True Lies has a lot of it: laugh-out-loud moments when the violence is so cartoonish we don't take it seriously, and yet are amazed at its inventiveness and audacity."
 He wrote that he found the plot "perfunctory", but praised the film's stunts and special effects.
+In a two out of five review, Bob Fenster of The Arizona Republic stated that "True Lies isn't as bad as Last Action Hero, but it's not half as hot as Speed."

 The film received criticism for its portrayal of Middle Easterners and its treatment of female characters.
 John Simon of the National Review criticized the plot line of the hero character (Schwarzenegger) using his agency's resources to stalk and frighten his wife as cruel and misogynistic.
 In a negative review, Kenneth Turan of the Los Angeles Times wrote:

 Taken individually, the cruder and childish things about this film, its determination to use caricatured unshaven Arabs as terrorists, the pleasure it takes in continually mortifying a weasely used-car salesman (Bill Paxton) in the most personal ways, might be overlooked, but added together they leave a sour taste.

 Some Arabs and Muslims perceived the film as conveying strong anti-Arab or anti-Muslim prejudice, with some Arab-American advocacy groups calling for its banning in Arab countries.

 In a 2022 retrospective review, Polish writer Jacek Szafranowicz called the film "a masterpiece of cinematic fun", noting that the collaboration between the director and its main star "deserves a golden medal".
 Commenting on the state of blockbuster films, Scott Tobias of The Guardian and The A.V.
 Club wrote, "True Lies is the strange case of a film that's alternately retrograde, forward-looking, and thoroughly of its time.
 For better or worse, it's a marker of how the Hollywood action blockbuster had advanced in 1994, as well as a commentary (intended or not) on the troubled state of American masculinity, marital relationships, and lingering racial attitudes."